renehiemstra/terratest/README.md

 terratest is a simple unittesting library for use in the [terra programming language](https://github.com/terralang/terra).
 It is written as a language extension of terra and provides several keywords: `test`, `testenv`, `testset`, and `terradef`. `test` signals a boolean terra expression, `testenv` provides a safe environment for writing tests, that may be organized in `testset`'s and `terradef` represents a block of terra code.

 ## Installation and use
-Simply copy paste the file `terratestlang` into your folder and use the library by means of the statement
+Simply copy paste the file `terratest` into your folder and use the library by means of the statement
 ```
-import "terratestlang"
+import "terratest"
 ```
 ## Writing and evaluating tests
 Tests may combine both lua and terra code.
 For example, the following code directly evaluates a lua statement